gpx-animator/gpx-animator/README.md

 Build
 -----------

-GPX Animator uses the [Maven](https://maven.apache.org/) build system to create the JAR file.
-You don't need to have Maven installed on your system, this project makes use of the Maven Wrapper.
+GPX Animator uses the [Gradle](https://gradle.org/) build system to create the JAR file.
+You don't need to have Gradle installed on your system, this project makes use of the Gradle Wrapper.

 ```
-./mvnw clean package
+./gradlew assemble
 ```

-After a successful build, the JAR file can be found in the `target` directory.
+After a successful build, the JAR file can be found in the `build/libs` directory.

 Run
 -----------